 Closer To Home Walking Network

 We lead short free health walks every day around the beautiful parks and greenways in Stoke-on-Trent and surrounding areas.
 They last up to an hour and a half and are suitable for all ages and abilities.
+Our walking scheme is accredited by the national organisation Walking for Health.

 NEW STOKE EAST WALK: